 Section 178 of the 3rd Building and Construction Contracts allows a licensee to be disciplined for a willful or deliberate failure to pay money to their subcontractor when due, for any materials or services that were rendered in the connection with an operation performed by the contractor.
 The licensee may also be disciplined for falsely denying that an amount is due as well as any attempt to defraud the persons who provided them with materials or services.
 When violating this section, a licensee could face license suspension or removal as well as incur a two percent penalty.

 If you need help with a subcontractor not paid by contractor, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.